CleansheetLLC/Cleansheet/.github/CHATBOT_CREATOR_REQUIREMENTS.md

    - Current design: conversations NOT stored (privacy-first)
    - User request: "I want to review past conversations with my chatbot"
    - Solution: Opt-in conversation logging with clear consent and data retention limits?
+     - This is not the same as the in-canvas chat.
+An entirely different framework, that allows the user to generate a URL that embed a cleansheet chatbot wherever they like, but tuned to their profile, and their portfolio.
+The users think they are chatting with our client.
+In-canvas chat should remain the same.
+We will be addressing a cleansheet branded chat in a different feature.

 2. **Context Window Management:**
    - How many messages of context do we provide to LLM? (e.g., last 5 messages)
+     - sure
    - How do we handle long conversations that exceed token limits?
+     - soft limit, then hard with a "sorry, you've exceeded your chat limits, sounds like you're super interested - why not reach out to the human %user%" type thing.
    - Should we summarize older messages to maintain context?
+     - let's make this another add on for the user.

 3. **Profile Data Synchronization:**
    - When user updates profile, how quickly does chatbot reflect changes?
+     - 5 minutes
    - Real-time sync, or scheduled refresh (e.g., every 5 minutes)?
    - How do we handle version conflicts if user updates profile mid-conversation?
+     - alert the chat user with a model change and timestamp.
+Explain that the profile is updated, so they might want to check the full accuracy of previous statements.

 4. **Scalability:**
    - What's the expected peak load? (concurrent chatbot conversations)
+     - this is preview, so we will be controlling keys manually
    - Azure Function scaling limits and cost implications?
+     - again, we will be manually controlling demand.
    - When do we need dedicated infrastructure vs. serverless?
+     - a fair question.  we should probably have a larger AI strategy for this decision.
+For now, let's implement it such that we provision a dedicated claude api key per chatbot.
+WE can manage cost through key rotation.

 5. **Backup & Disaster Recovery:**
    - What happens if user accidentally deletes chatbot?
    - Soft delete retention period (30 days?
 90 days?)
+     - Soft delete retention 7 days for the preview.
    - Backup strategy for chatbot configurations?
+     - export to JSON, should be included in existing data management workflows..

 ---